 Tibet- Shangri-La, the land of snows is well known as the roof of the World lies on a plateau at an average elevation of 4,000m.
 Tibet further is the land of ancient Buddhist culture having awesome landscapes, artistic monasteries, and century’s old caravan trails.
 The holy land is bounded by the Kunlun Mountains to the north and the Himalayas to the south.
 Tibet covers an area of 1.2 million Esq. km, and has a population of 2.3 million.
 Tibet is a sacred land of myths and mysteries inhabited by the ever smiling people.
-It has not only exerted magnetic spell upon travelers for centuries but also upon spies, missionaries, scholars, geographers, mystics, soldiers and cranks etc, yet, only a few intrepid serious and determined travelers have been able to make it.
-Tibet being extremely remote and isolated by the most formidable Himalayan ranges, a fascinating world of timeless splendor, unique tradition and breathtaking scenery awaits all travelers.
+It has not only exerted magnetic spell upon travellers for centuries but also upon spies, missionaries, scholars, geographers, mystics, soldiers and cranks etc, yet, only a few intrepid serious and determined travellers have been able to make it.
+Tibet being extremely remote and isolated by the most formidable Himalayan ranges, a fascinating world of timeless splendour, unique tradition and breathtaking scenery awaits all travellers.

 The bulk of the trip is crossing the arid Tibetan Plateau, which lies in the rain shadow of the Himalayas and does not receive much annual precipitation.
 Our departures during the season are timed to miss the monsoon in Nepal, and we should be guaranteed clear, dry weather for the last step into Kathmandu.
 The weather on the Tibetan Plateau during the day will be surprisingly mild and warm, while nights will be clear and crisp.
 Temperatures will range from 20 degrees Centigrade during the day to well below freezing at night.
 As on any of our routes, though, storms can occur at any time along with a sprinkling of snow.